bukanberuangsr/YASP/README.md

    4. Open settings menu
    5. Click the home tab
    6. Change the default new tabs option with New Tab Override
-   7. Change the default homepage and new windows option to custom URL (optional)
+   7. Change the default homepage and new windows option to custom URL
-   8. Insert the github pages link (optional)
+   8. Insert the github pages link
    9. You're ready to go!

 * ### Google Chrome via "New Tab Redirect" Extension